jacobkap/crimebythenumbers/docs/regular-expressions.md

 #> [1] "Larceny Theft"        "Motor Vehicle Theft"  "Motor Vehicle Theft?"
 ```

-A very useful parameter is `value`.
+A very useful parameter in `grep()` is `value`.
 When we set `value` to TRUE, it will print out the actual strings that are a match rather than the element number.
 While this prevents us from using it to subset (since R no longer knows which rows are a match), it is an excellent tool to check if the `grep()` was successful as we can visually confirm it returns what we want.
 When we start to learn about special characters which make the patterns more complicated, this will be important.

 ```r